BitDATAPro/Open-API/open-en.md

 #### Code

-code 200 succeed  The rest is failure
+It succeeds if returned code is 200, or fails.

 ### Signature